togajs/toga/README.md

 > Yet another doc-block parser.
 Based on a customizable regular-expression grammar.
 Defaults to C-style comment blocks, so it supports JavaScript, C, PHP, Java, and even CSS right out of the box.

-Generates a single array of tokens with tags per given blob of text.
-Tags are parsed greedily.
-If it looks like a tag, it's a tag.
-How you handle them is completely up to you.

 [![Build Status](https://travis-ci.org/shannonmoeller/toga.png?branch=master)](https://travis-ci.org/shannonmoeller/toga)
 [![NPM version](https://badge.fury.io/js/toga.png)](http://badge.fury.io/js/toga)
 [![Dependency Status](https://gemnasium.com/shannonmoeller/toga.png)](https://gemnasium.com/shannonmoeller/toga)